demsking/traefik-plugin-rewritebody/README.md

   token = "xxxx"

 [experimental.plugins.rewritebody]
-  modulename = "github.com/traefik/plugin-rewritebody"
+  modulename = "github.com/demsking/traefik-plugin-rewritebody"
   version = "v0.3.1"
 ```

 ### Dynamic

-To configure the `Rewrite Body` plugin you should create a [middleware](https://doc.traefik.io/traefik/middlewares/overview/) in
+To configure the `Simple Rewrite Body` plugin you should create a [middleware](https://doc.traefik.io/traefik/middlewares/overview/) in
 your dynamic configuration as explained [here](https://doc.traefik.io/traefik/middlewares/overview/).
 The following example creates  and uses the `rewritebody` middleware plugin to replace all `foo` occurrences by `bar` in the HTTP response body.